-Quantum virtual machines are just classical computers
+Quantum virtual machines are fake.

 Home page